-A Fecc Working Group, led by CBA, adjusted the Cefic Responsible Care Self-Assessment Excel Tool to chemical distributors.
-The resulting proposal was approved by the Committee and also accepted by Cefic, the latter permanently embedded in the process.
-The Committee also approved the cooperation with IT service provider ARCADIS for the technical adjustments to be made in the first quarter of 2020 after a brief kick-off meeting.
-The next step will be the development of a Responsible Care Self-Assessment Web Tool which is based on the Excel Tool (Questionnaire) and which will be available in several languages.
+After a Fecc Working Group, led by CBA, adjusted the Cefic Responsible Care Self-Assessment Excel Tool to chemical distributors and approved by the Committee as well as accepted by Cefic, the Committee also approved the cooperation with IT service provider ARCADIS for the technical adjustments which were made in the first quarter of 2020 after a brief kick-off meeting.
+The launch of the tool took place on 28 April 2020, in a virtual format, due to the COVID-19 pandemic which set in during March 2020.